syncfusion-content/maui-docs/MAUI/Masked-Entry/Getting-Started.md

 ## Setting the prompt character

 Every single mask displays a prompt character ('_') in the absence of your input.
-You can customize this prompt character by using the [PromptChar] property.
+You can customize this prompt character by using the `PromptChar` property.

 {% tabs %}
 {% highlight C# %}

-SfMaskedEntry maskedEntry;
-    public MainPage()
-    {
-        InitializeComponent();
         maskedEntry = new SfMaskedEntry();
         maskedEntry.Width = "200";
         maskedEntry.MaskType = MaskedEntryMaskType.Simple;
         maskedEntry.Mask = "00/00/0000";
         maskedEntry.PromptChar = '#';
-    }

 {% endhighlight %}